 These, of course, are just a few strategies you can use to manage anxiety and some overwhelmingly stressful times.
 Therapy can take all of these to a deeper and individualized level of treatment.

-If for some reason, you are not ready for the time or the financial commitment of therapy, or you are just not a big fan of the idea of therapy, I’ve created a beginner’s mini-training to be released February 15th.
+If you are not ready for the time or the financial commitment of therapy, or you are just not a big fan of the idea of therapy in general, I want to introduce you to a beginner’s mini-training that was just released!

 The most powerful message is that although you can’t change the past, with the right information, guidance, and your willingness to make a change, you can start changing your future.
 I know it sounds too good to be true and I truly understand your hesitancy, because I used to be right where you are!
 It’s not until I learned how I could effectively manage my anxiety, that things started to shift in my life.
 I want you to experience how true freedom from anxiety can change everything, and with my newly released anxiety course, you can!
 Once and for all, you can shift the course of your future, and start to enjoy your life again!
 Are you ready to try something different?